-Achieving desired development: Regulatory environment and financial incentives market."
+Financial incentives The public sector can also help catalyze development through the strategic application of financial incentives that support new development forms that may be "ahead of the market."
 In particular, development forms that are mixed use or multi-story are often more risky and expensive.
 Through creative financing strategies and tools, the public sector can help offset these risks and higher costs, helping to build value in the market and, eventually, enabling private investments to be made without public support.